YogeshUmeshVaity/nest-commitizen-commitlint/README.md

 ## Install Commitizen globally

-Installing commitizen globally is optional, but recommended if you want to use the shorter command `git cz` for commiting.
+Installing commitizen globally is optional, but recommended if you want to use the shorter command `git cz` for committing.

 Install the package globally.
 You may want to add `sudo` before the command if this doesn't work: